Written by: Olivera Tolimir

 Maratonci is a 1982 black comedy film written by Dusan Kovacevic and directed by Slobodan Sijan.

-It tells a story about a Topalovic family that consists of six generations of coffin-makers who, in reality, work with a local criminal to dig up and reuse coffins, therefore turning a huge profit.
+It tells a story about the Topalovic family which consists of six generations of coffin-makers who, in reality, work with a local criminal to dig up and reuse coffins, therefore turning a huge profit.

 The sentence Ko je vas poznavao, ni pakao mu nece tesko pasti means Those who knew you wouldn’t have a hard time in Hell.